-Except for the interest-bearing loans and borrowings (secured), wakala and sukuk deposits (unsecured), other outstanding balances at the year-end are unsecured, interest free and settlement generally occurs in cash.
+Except for the sukuk deposits (unsecured), other outstanding balances at the year-end are unsecured, interest free and settlement generally occurs in cash.
 There have been no guarantees provided or received for any related party receivables or payables.
-For the year ended 31 August 2023, the Group has not recognised any provision for expected credit losses relating to amounts owed by the related parties (2022: Nil).
+For the year ended 31 August 2024, the Group has not recognised any provision for expected credit losses relating to amounts owed by the related parties (31 August 2023: Nil).